CloudLabsAI-Azure/aroworkshop/_entries/Prerequisites.md

 ## Task 3: GitHub Account

+A GitHub account is required to access and clone the Rating API web application repository.
+This app will be deployed on the ARO cluster using MongoDB pods and managed via the ARO web console.

 You'll need a personal GitHub account.
-You can sign up for free [here](https://github.com/join).
+If not signed-up already then, you can sign up for free [here](https://github.com/join).

+### You are all setup with the prerequisites!

 -----